CHAMPION316/Gourmet-Chow-Restaurant/README.md

 # Testing

 ### [Code Validation](TESTING.md)
-    * Testing was done on a separate file
+    * Testing was done on a separate file click above

 ----